slowernews/wisdom-tldr/FAQ & CHANGELOG.md

 #### What are your main biases?

-Male Western culture (European flavour) and Agnosticism.
-Other biases: Centrism, Essencialism, Frugalism and Intellectualism.
+Western culture (European flavour).
+Other biases: I'm male, agnosticist, centrist, essencialist and frugalist.
 But I might be biased...

 ---